-Of course you shouldn’t judge but there we are.
-For years I didn’t read The Colour of Magic because I didn’t like the Josh Kirby cover.
-I’d glanced at it and thought it was more in the vein of the Conan books.
+Of course you shouldn’t judge, but there we are.
+For years I didn’t read The Colour of Magic because I didn’t like the Josh Kirby covers.
+I’d glanced at them and thought they were more in the vein of the Conan books.
 Yes, I know!
-Anyway, I finally picked one up after being told I would love it by many people, read the first page and never stopped reading.
+Anyway, I finally picked one up after being told I would love it by so many people, read the first page and never stopped reading.
 That is until The Shepherd’s Crown, I haven’t read that.
 Once I read that, there’s nothing left.
 So no, I’m saving that for sometime else.

 Judging a book by its cover

 Back to the importance of a book cover.
 It needs to do two things; it needs to stand out and to fit in.
 You need to flag to your potential audience that this is similar to something that they have already read and enjoyed.
 You only get a few seconds to grab the attention of a browser as they scroll past your cover.
 Clearly, a cover says nothing about the quality of the writing or storytelling, but it gives a sense of quality.
 A well designed cover tells the reader that the publisher has spent money on the cover, the natural thought progression from this is that they care about the product.
 The production values are high which implies that the writing is of a similar standard.

 Does it promise what it delivers?

 But no matter how lovely your cover is if it doesn’t hit your market, you are going to disappoint or confound the browsers that stopped to look at it.
 Maybe they give up at the blurb, which is disappointing, worse is when they buy the book and discover it isn’t for them at all, and leave a poor review.